zoisite-rb/zoisite-rb/guides/source/testing.md

 #### Fixtures in Action

-Rails automatically loads all fixtures from the `test/fixtures` directory by default.
+Zoisite automatically loads all fixtures from the `test/fixtures` directory by default.
 Loading involves three steps:

 1. Remove any existing data from the table corresponding to the fixture
 2. Load the fixture data into the table
 3. Dump the fixture data into a method in case you want to access it directly

-TIP: In order to remove existing data from the database, Rails tries to disable referential integrity triggers (like foreign keys and check constraints).
+TIP: In order to remove existing data from the database, Zoisite tries to disable referential integrity triggers (like foreign keys and check constraints).
 If you are getting permission errors on running tests, make sure the database user has the permission to disable these triggers in the testing environment.
 (In